hbrumleve/AkashicChains/README.md

 In order to process the LA an evaluator must be set at the braid or chain level.
 The evaluator contains a name (which must be all lowercase, between 5 and 50 characters long, unique to the braid or chain it references) and 3 functions that are written in javascript in the following formats:
 * Evaluation Function =>  " function Evaluate(event, state) { }" the function returns a JSON object that represents the evaluation of the event.

-* Distance Function => " function Distance(eventA, eventB, evaluator, state) { } " the function returns a JSON object that represents the distance between the events.
+* Distance Function => " function Distance(eventA, eventB, state) { } " the function returns a JSON object that represents the distance between the events.
 The event data is pulled from evaluations, not the original events.

 # Defined Pattern Detection and Link Analysis
 Pattern detectors will listen to a given braid or chain (possibly the trunk, too).
 The detector will keep a state and look for series of events, specific thresholds, and occurences across multiple streams.